MicroPasts/micropasts-docs/docs/projects/cudl.md

 an instance of a IIIF transcription and annotation project.
 The CUDL template source code for this project can be found in the [theme repository](https://github.com/MicroPasts/MicroPasts-pybossa-theme/blob/master/templates/projects/snippets/cudl.html) in the snippets directory.

+!!! question "How do I open this page?"

+    Admin rights are required to access this page.

 1. Go to https://crowdsourced.micropasts.org/project/new
 2. Fill in the following attributes